Permafrost/TundraTN/SERVICES.md

   content to the input pipeline of the call to `$service`.
 Defaults to `$document` when `$parse?` is `true`, and `$content` when `$parse` is `false`.
 * `$status.done` is an optional user status to use for the bizdoc when processing has completed successfully.
-Defaults to DONE.
+Defaults to `DONE`.
+* `$status.done.force?` is an optional boolean which when `true` will set the user status to the `$status.done` value when processing has completed successfully regardless of whether `$service` has updated the user status in the interim or not.
+Defaults to `false`.
 * `$status.silence?` is an optional boolean which when `true` will cause this service not to change the status on the document.
 Defaults to `false`.
 * `$parse?` is an optional boolean flag which when `true` will parse the